-Chromebooks are designed to perform lightweight operations that are intended to help you with some productivity tasks, but mostly handle light computing ones like streaming videos, browsing the internet and playing mobile games.
+Chromebooks are designed to perform lightweight operations intended to help you with some productivity tasks but mostly handle light computing like streaming videos, browsing the internet, and playing mobile games.
 Moreover, Chromebook is a perfect and very affordable laptop alternative.

-So, Why Is My Chromebook So Slow? or Is there anything I can do about this and speed up my Chrome OS like a pro? if you have such question on your mind, we have found some useful answers for you.
+So, Why Is My Chromebook So Slow To Load? or Is there anything I can do about this and speed up Chromebook OS like a pro?
+If you have such a question on your mind, we have found some helpful answers for you.